 States can take concrete steps now to improve the structure of their rainy day funds, helping them to more effectively weather the impact of inevitable future downturns, as we explain in our new paper.

 States used their rainy day funds to avert over $20 billion in cuts to services, tax increases, or both, in each of the last two recessions, highlighting the funds’ importance.
-Since draining reserves to a low of 2.4 percent of spending in state fiscal year 2010, states have begun to refill them partly (see chart).
+Yet these reserves filled only a modest share of states’ record-setting budget gaps; states would have weathered the storms better with bigger rainy day funds.

 Click here to read the full paper.